 The brothers record centuries of inherited musical wisdom on this pleasant kora album

-A trend one might expect to find when searching for the best albums from every country in the world is that it would be challenging to find good recorded from the smaller nations.
+A trend one might expect to find when searching for the best albums from every country in the world is that it would be challenging to find many good ones recorded in the smaller nations.
 Whilst this hypothesis is grounded in logic, once again we find an exception to the rule this time from the smallest country in mainland Africa.
 Thought often as more of a river masquerading as a country, The Gambia’s miniature size has not stopped them from having a rich music culture that has impacted sounds across the globe as the Gambia River was a major source of slaves during centuries as a colony.
-Despite having a different colonial experience that leaves the nation English-speaking unlike their francophone neighbours Senegal, culturally the two nations are closely linked which of course impacts their music.
+Despite having a different colonial experience that leaves the nation English-speaking, unlike their francophone neighbours Senegal, culturally the two nations are closely linked which of course impacts their music.

 “Malamini Jobarteh and Dembo Konte really show off the intricacy with which the instrument can be played...”

 Both known for their wolof drumming, as well as for the glorious mbalax genre, The Gambia’s biggest modern musical export is Sona Jobarteh, a luminary figure on the world music scene as one of the world’s only female kora virtuosos hailing from a griot family.
 Now, it is common knowledge amongst African music nerds that she is cousins with “King of the Kora” Toumani Diabaté, but perhaps less is known about their mutual grandfather, Amadu Bansang Jobarteh, one of West Africa’s most well-renowned jalis (guardians of Mandinka oral tradition).